delta-io/delta/README.md

 ## Roadmap

+* For the high-level Delta Lake roadmap, see [Delta Lake 2022H1 roadmap](http://delta.io/roadmap).
-For detailed detailed timeline, see the [project roadmap](https://github.com/delta-io/delta/milestones).
+* For the detailed timeline, see the [project roadmap](https://github.com/delta-io/delta/milestones).

 # Building